SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 "- This type includes the keys of RAP BO instances (and %param, if the event "  is specified with a parameter in the BDEF)
 "- The methods do not contain RAP response parameters.
-METHODS meth FOR ENTITY EVENT par FOR some_b.def~some_evt.
+METHODS meth FOR ENTITY EVENT par FOR some_bdef~some_evt.

 "---- RAISE ENTITY EVENT statement in an ABP, e.g. the save_modified method ----
-"---- in managed scenarios 'with additional save' ---- ...
+"---- in managed scenarios with additional save ---- ...
 CLASS lsc IMPLEMENTATION.
   METHOD save_modified.